noteed/nginx-hackage/README.md

     https://hackage.haskell.org/package/snap-server-0.9.4.5/snap-server-0.9.4.5.tar.gz
     https://hackage.haskell.org/packages/archive/snap-server/0.9.4.5/snap-server-0.9.4.5.tar.gz

-The cabal file is also available at:
+On Hackage, the cabal file is also available at:

     https://hackage.haskell.org/package/snap-server-0.9.4.5/snap-server.cabal
     https://hackage.haskell.org/packages/archive/snap-server/0.9.4.5/snap-server.cabal

 Note: currently we don't download the `.cabal` file or serve it separately.

 ## Generating the content

-We don't download everything from Hackage.
-The whole Hackage is about 3.6G.
+We don't necessarily download everything from Hackage.
+The whole Hackage is about 9G.
 Instead we download only what is listed in `package-names.txt`.
 The format looks like:

     ...
     snap-server/0.9.4.5